elzbth-exe/docs/docs/start/sealos-install.en.md

 # One-Click Deployment of Kubernetes and Kube-OVN with sealos

-[sealos](https://github.com/labring/sealos), a distribution of Kubernetes, helps users quickly initialize a container cluster from scratch.
+[Sealos](https://github.com/labring/sealos), a distribution of Kubernetes, helps users quickly initialize a container cluster from scratch.
 By using sealos, users can deploy a Kubernetes cluster with Kube-OVN installed in minutes with a single command.

-## Download sealos
+## Install sealos

 === ":octicons-file-code-16: AMD64"